 While there are many varieties of spoken Chinese, including Mandarin and Cantonese, the standard written language has two variants: Simplified and Traditional.
 As its name suggests, Simplified Chinese incorporates simplified versions of the original Chinese characters.
 Traditional Chinese, on the other hand, retains the characters in their traditional forms.
 This divergence resulted from the Chinese Communist Party’s campaign to reduce illiteracy in the 1950s by promoting a simplified version of the writing system.
 Today, simplified characters remain the standard in mainland China and Singapore, while people in Hong Kong, Taiwan, and Macau continue to use traditional characters.

 When a cultural institution is targeting tourists, we often advise translating materials into Simplified Chinese.
 There are 1.4 billion people in mainland China, as compared to 7 million people in Hong Kong and 23 million in Taiwan.
-And while tourism from China has dipped slightly in recent years, it’s still strong.
-According to the National Travel and Tourism Office’s 2018 report, 24% of tourists from Asia originated from mainland China, as compared to 4% from Taiwan and 1.3% from Hong Kong.
+And while tourism from China has varied significantly in recent years, with an eye to existing US populations as well as travelers present and future, Simplified Chinese is still usually the right choice.

 One exception to this rule applies to institutions located in New York and San Francisco, a result of the early influx of Chinese immigrants to these areas.
 Chinese communities were established in these cities before the advent of Simplified Chinese and many residents still use the Traditional characters today.
 Therefore, many museums in New York and San Francisco translate into Traditional Chinese.

 Cultural institutions that want to best accommodate all Chinese speakers, and have the resources to do so, will often translate into both Simplified and Traditional.

 One of the fastest growing languages in the world, French is spoken by more than 275 million people worldwide, including 1.6 million people in the U.S. As with Spanish and Chinese, different groups have developed distinct dialects.

 The standard version of French as it is spoken in France is taught in schools throughout the world.
 U.S.-based institutions will commonly translate into this form of French to make their materials accessible to French and other Francophone visitors.